Do you have questions? So does the Sphinx! We understand that World Anvil is a new way of doing things, so

 Obsidian portal is geared towards allowing Storytellers and players to track a single RPG campaign.
 World Anvil is a tool for Storytellers who build their own worlds to present them and organize them the same way that a campaign setting book would.
 It tracks the overarching history and cosmology of a world in its entirety, rather than the adventures of a single group of characters.

 Yes!
 Of course!
 We are planning to be completely transparent in regards to the future features and also allow our Guild Members to vote on which they feel would be more useful to them.

-No limits on articles or images, you can have as many as you want.
-The only limitation is the size of files you can store, and that can be extended, "...for a price - mwhahaah!"
+Free members can have up to 175 articles.
+You can have as many images as you want.
+The only limitation is the size of files you can store.

 Once again, your work is your work.
 We do not and will not in any way claim ownership over it.
 In fact, we plan and explore ways to make sure you can prove the ownership of your world.
 We value your intellectual property and we are here to protect it.